nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### Untitled sections
 If a major section, e.g. a chapter, is untitled, the `aria-label` attribute is required to be used instead of a regular heading element, and have an appropriate label assigned to it.
 The value of the label is either a default value for specific standard sections, a standardised value derived from the start of the first paragraph in the section, or a custom value upon request from the Ordering Agency.

+In rare cases, the same method can be used to label untitled subsections.
+Such cases will be accompanied by Editing Instructios specifically requesting this treatment.

 ##### Default `aria-label` values for standard sections
 The following table lists default `aria-label` values for standard sections.